archanabansal88/like-button/README.md

 ## Available Scripts

-In the project directory, you can run:
+Create a Like button that chnages appearances based on the following states:

+Default State: The button appears in a default state.
+Hover State: When hovered, the button turns red.
+Liked State: After clicking, the button transitions to a loading state, indicating that an API call is in progress.
+The API can either succeed or fail, affecting the final state of the button.

+# How to run the application Locally

+clone/download the repository: git clone https://github.com/archanabansal88/like-button.git

+run command "npm i" to install dependencies and devDependencies

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`